forestgrape/coronavirus/spread_analyses.md

 > There's no proof yet as fare as I know.
 But evidence strong enough to **not allow spectators** anymore in Covid risk regions.

-> While risky it was not wrong to have allowed large scale events.
+> While risky I think it was not wrong to have allowed large scale events.
 Different control measures around the world, some **risking and trying combined with supervising and analyzing help** to understand SARS-CoV-2 including its transmission.

 #### Settings in Sport Stadiums
 [**in work**]